arangodb/velocypack/README.md

 Using the VPack library
 -----------------------

-Please consult the file [API.md](API.md) for usage examples and the file [Embedding.md](Embedding.md) for embedding the library into client applications.
+Please consult the file [API.md](API.md) for usage examples, and the file [Embedding.md](Embedding.md) for embedding the library into client applications.